hari-lr/pockets-and-gender/README.md

 ## Overview

 This repo contains a data analysis project associated with Telling Stories with Data.
-This paper aims to reproduce the findings from Women´s Pocketcs are Inferior by Jan Diehm & Amber Thomas.
+This paper aims to reproduce the findings from Women´s Pockets are Inferior by Jan Diehm & Amber Thomas.
 And explore if gender disparities extend to pricing.

 ## File Structure